Justice (virtue): Psychology

 Moral justice has been linked to the sixth and highest of Kohlberg's stages of moral development.

 Freudians consider that in the unconscious the image of the Father embodies a stern but fair justice; Jungians similarly see the archetype of the King as representing the right ordering of society.

 In literature

 Dante made Justice the virtue of his sixth heaven (the sphere of Jupiter), and illustrated it through such martial figures as Joshua and Roland.

 Sir Philip Sydney wrote of "justice the chief of virtues"; Edmund Spenser devoted the fifth book of The Faerie Queene to the same theme.

-Wallace Stevens rejected what he called "galled Justicia/Trained to poise the tables of the law" as part of the obsolete images of the past, and favoured instead the modernist seeking out of new ruling images – new "sovereigns of the soul".
+Wallace Stevens rejected what he called "galled Justicia/Trained to poise the tables of the law" as part of the obsolete images of the past, and favoured instead the modernist seeking out new ruling images – new "sovereigns of the soul".